V0lk7/42_ft_turing/machine/unary_addition/README.md

 - **q2**: Second number traversal - moves right through the second number after converting '+' to '0', looking for the end of the tape
 - **q3**: Cleanup state - removes the last '0' from the tape to maintain the correct count after merging the two numbers
 - **HALT**: Accepting final state - computation completed successfully
-- **REJECT**: Rejecting final state - input format is invalid (empty, starts with '+', or contains multiple '+' signs)

 ## How It Works

-The machine uses a clever strategy to add unary numbers:

 1. **Validation** (q0): Ensures the input starts with '0' (not empty or starting with '+')
 2. **Find Operator** (q1): Moves right through the first number until finding the '+' sign